You are currently browsing the monthly archive for July 2011.

 I mean, what could possibly go wrong?

-Well, this is when a bright flaming red 1974 VW Bug popped out of the shadows about a quarter of a mile ahead of me.
+…which is when a bright flaming red 1974 VW Bug popped out of the shadows about a quarter of a mile ahead of me.

 There’s no radiator on the front of this thing, it’s all bright freaking red.